sodaliterocks/sodalite/README.md

 ### Other Issues

-* Although included, _Greeter_ is not setup as the default LightDM greeter (i.e. the login screen).
-You'll instead see the standard Fedora greeter.
-Greeter currently fails to startup properly and the reason for it is currently unknown.
 * Various _Switchboard_ (System Settings) items are not included as they are not available on Fedora currently.
 Relevant issues can be found in the [elementary organisation on GitHub](https://github.com/elementary?q=switchboard-plug-&type=all&language=&sort=).
 Most importantly, _User Accounts_, and _Date & Time_, are missing.
 * _Universal Access_ in _Switchboard_ does not work.
 * On first start, the dock will appear screwed up as the defaults aren't copied in: you can rectify this by running `sodalite-reset-plank-items`.
 You'll also be missing a few other defaults you may wish to copy from `/etc/skel/`.
 	* If you're installing Fedora Silverblue fresh, an easy-ish way to fix this is to make a temporary user, then after setting up Sodalite create your actual user and delete the temporary user.
 * Various theming issues, due to be fixed in the upstream:
 	* Some apps appear odd, such as Firefox which entirely lacks rounded corners.
-	* Flatpak apps will not be themed and fallback to the Adwaita theme.
+	* Many Flatpak apps will not be themed and fallback to the Adwaita theme.
 * Many Flatpak apps will be duplicated in the Dock: see [issue #64 on elementary/dock](https://github.com/elementary/dock/issues/64).
 Although this is one of many issues across elementary, I felt like I needed to bring this one up.
 Nothing broke on your end!
 * ~~Not enough people are using this masterpiece.~~